Yohannsokora/AgriTechDiseaseApp/readme.md

 The following items I plan to fix, improve, and/or add to this project in the future:

-* For the next sprint, I plan to work on the account creation part of the app.
+* Account creation Implemented
-* Allowing the user to register for an account first (Sign in, and Sign up options) before being able to access the functionality of the app.
+* Allows the user to register for an account first (Sign in, and Sign up options) before being able to access the functionality of the app.